 Alligator-infested lakes in Alabama are generally home not only to adult alligators but to babies as well.
 Females build nests along permanent sources of water.
 Once they’re ready, they lay their eggs in these nests.
 Female alligators will aggressively guard their nests and even their young.
 Young alligators face threats from just about everything, including catfish, bigger alligators, eagles, snapping turtles, and feral pigs.

 Alligators are obligate carnivores.
 This means that they need only meat to survive, and they’re excellent hunters.
 Alligators wait for prey in the water; they can remain submerged for up to an hour.
-Once some unlucky creature—like a fish, turtle, rat, deer, or bird, crosses their path, the alligator lunges in one quick strike.
+Once some unlucky creature such as a fish, turtle, rat, deer, or bird crosses their path, the alligator lunges in one quick strike.

 Staying Safe Around Alligators in Alabama

 Seeing an alligator in the wild is one of the most incredible experiences you can have in Alabama.
 But, if you do see one, remember: alligators are wild animals and should be treated with respect and caution.
 Never approach or feed a wild alligator and never swim in alligator-infested lakes.
 If you find a nest or see a baby alligator, do not disturb it, as it’s likely the mom is nearby.